Trackmasters: 2005−present: Reformation

 After 2005, beats by the Trackmasters were heard less in mainstream hip-hop and R&B, and Poke and Tone had disbanded and taken on new jobs; Poke as a television producer and Tone as the Executive Vice President of A&R at Universal Music Group.

 However, in 2007 the two joined together again and recruited more musicians and producers including Russell "The ARE" Gonzales, Spanador, Frequency, Ace 21 and Just Nyce to reform Trackmasters from a duo to a full production team with songwriters and musicians, with Poke and Tone overseeing each project.
 The reformed group reportedly spent three months working at Battery Studios, leaving with over 230 completed songs ready to be sold.

-They have recorded songs with Lil' Kim for her upcoming 2010 album including the songs "Shook Hands", and "Download" featuring T-Pain and Charlie Wilson.
+They recorded songs with Lil' Kim for her 2010 album including the songs "Shook Hands", and "Download" featuring T-Pain and Charlie Wilson.

 Since the group reformed, they have produced on Ray J's 2008 album All I Feel on the song "Boyfriend", and on Ludacris' 2008 album Theater of the Mind with the single "One More Drink" featuring T-Pain.
 They also worked on rapper The Game's 2008 album LAX however, the song "Ain't Fuckin' With You" which they produced was only featured on the Deluxe Edition as a bonus track.
 The team also worked on various tracks from Wiz Khalifa's 2009 album Deal or No Deal, including the single "This Plane" and the 2011 track "Motivated (Tired of Playing Games)" by Harlem rapper Vado.